18 of the best Turkish restaurants in London

 Book now: Kibele

-If you're still in the mood to explore London's Middle Eastern food scene (let's be honest, it's hard not to be) then have a read through our summary of the 18 best Lebanese restaurants in the city.
-If you're looking for somewhere to go with a large group, then check out our definitive guide of where you should go for your next private dining event.
+If you're still in the mood to explore London's Middle Eastern food scene (let's be honest, it's hard not to be) then have a read through our summary of the best Lebanese restaurants in the city, or check out London's very best Middle Eastern restaurants.

 Join SquareMeal Rewards